 Foundations program highlights

-• Small classes; a low student-to-teacher ratio (8 students per teacher, maximum)
+• Small class sizes; a low student-to-teacher ratio

 • A highly-skilled team of early childhood and special education teachers and speech and occupational therapists